 Opening hours:

-Getting there by public transport: S-Bahn S1/S3 or U-Bahn U3 to Landungsbrücken
+S-Bahn (S1, S3) or U-Bahn (U3) to Landungsbrücken

 The Elbe Tunnel is part of one of Hamburg's most beautiful cycling routes: From the Landungsbrücken through the tunnel to the south side, along the Elbe riverbank towards Övelgönne and on to Blankenese – a route with breathtaking views of the Port of Hamburg and the Elbe.